ninnion/Sentiment-Analysis/README.md

 **Please note that this is a mere suggestion and no financial advice and that the students of this group cannot be held accountable for any transactions that the user of this script may initiate.**

+You have reached the end of our documentation.
+We hope that you enjoyed analyzing twitter sentiment live on your device!